Damascenone: Biosynthesis

 In order to generate β-damascenone from neoxanthin there are a few more modifications needed.
-First neoxanthin undergoes an oxidative cleavage to create the grasshopper ketone.
+First, neoxanthin undergoes an oxidative cleavage to create the grasshopper ketone.
 The grasshopper ketone then undergoes a reduction to generate the allenic triol.
-At this stage there are two main pathways the allenic triol can take to produce the final product.
+At this stage, there are two main pathways the allenic triol can take to produce the final product.
 The allenic triol can undergo a dehydration reaction to generate either the acetylenic diol or the allenic diol.
-Finally one last dehydration reaction of either the acetylenic diol or the allenic diol produces the final product β-damascenone as shown in Figure 4.
-The proposed mechanism for the conversion of the allenic triol to the acetylenic diol is shown in Scheme 3.
-The proposed mechanism for the conversion of the acetylenic diol to the final product is shown in Scheme 4.
+Finally, one last dehydration reaction of either the acetylenic diol or the allenic diol produces the final product β-damascenone:

+The proposed mechanism for the conversion of the allenic triol to the acetylenic diol is:

+The proposed mechanism for the conversion of the acetylenic diol to the final product is:

 This mechanism is known as a Meyer-Schuster rearrangement.